Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

 \textbf{Methods}\\ \textbf{Experimental setup}\\ The resonators are fabricated with Al/a-Si/Al trilayer films on highly resistive silicon substrates.
 The bottom aluminum layer ($100\,$nm) and the top aluminum layer ($250\,$nm) are sputtered via DC sputtering.
-The low-stress amorphous silicon layer ($250\,$nm) is grown by PEVCD at $100^{\circ}$C. The resonator (Fig.~\ref{Figure:1}a) is defined by photolithography and subsequent etching.
+The low-stress amorphous silicon layer ($250\,$nm) is grown by PECVD at $100^{\circ}$C. The film can have oxygen- and hydrogen-based impurities related to the low growth temperature and $SiH_4$ used in the growth, either of which might be responsible for the moments in $p_1$ (see discussion above).
+The resonator (Fig.~\ref{Figure:1}a) is defined by photolithography and subsequent etching.
 It consists of four equal bridge parallel-plate capacitors (Figs.~\ref{Figure:1}a and ~\ref{Figure:1}b), which is modified from that in ref.31.
 Assuming the dielectric constant for the amorphous silicon is 11.5, the capacitor has a total capacitance $C = 1.2\,$pF ($C1-C4 = C$).
 The vias are etched by $SF_6$ to connect the capacitor to the meander inductor.
 The resonator is inductively coupled to the coplanar transmission line for standard transmission measurements of $S_{21}$.
 The measurements were performed at the base temperature of the dilution refrigerator ($T_{\rm base} \approx 20\,$mK).
 A dc bias field, $E_{\rm b}=V_{\rm b}/2d$, where $d=250\,$nm is the thickness of the amorphous silicon dielectric, is applied across the capacitors.
 The bridge layout is effective to isolate the microwave resonance energy from the bias field input port.
 A triangular bias voltage is applied.
 The time dependence of the loss for a resonator when a periodic bias field is applied is studied in Ref.\cite{Khalil2014}.
 The maximum bias is $E_{\rm b,max} = 0.44\,$V/$\mu$m, and the fastest bias frequency is $f_b = 4.5\,$MHz.
 The resonance frequency $f_0 = 5.1\,$GHz. $S_{21}$’s are measured as a function of photon number, $n$ and bias rate, $\dot{E}_{\rm b}$.
 The corresponding loss $\tan{\delta}$, equal to the inverse resonator quality $1/Q_{\rm i}$, is found from each $S_{21}$ measurement.
 See Supplementary Note 1 for more wiring and attenuation details in the measurement setup.\\

 \textbf{Loss due to LZ transitions within the STM}\\ The Hamiltonian of a single TLS driven by the resonator electric field $\vec{E}_{\rm res}(t)=\vec{E}_{\rm ac}\cos(\omega_0 t)$ and by a time-dependent bias electric field $\vec{E}_{\rm b}(t)$ is $H=(1/2)(\Delta(t)\sigma_z+\Delta_0\sigma_x)-\vec{p}\cdot\vec{E}_{\rm ac}\cos(\omega t)\sigma_z$, where $\sigma_i$ ($i=x$, $y$, $z$) are the Pauli matrices, $\vec{p}$ is the TLS dipole moment, $\Delta(t)=\Delta(0)-2\vec{p}\cdot\vec{E}_{\rm b}(t)$ is the asymmetry energy tuned by the bias field and $\Delta_0$ is the tunneling energy.
 In the instantaneous eigenbasis of the TLS, the corresponding Hamiltonian is